 The guys I worked with in Nicaragua asked me that as we worked on the first Worldbike prototypes.
 They couldn’t understand my interest in the bicycle.
 If I had a car, why would I want a bike?
 Popular culture and government subsidization of the fossil-fuel industry had for their entire lives been telling them that a personal automobile was the only way to roll.

 As I explained then, I believe the bicycle is the only globally scalable personal-transportation solution.
 And it doesn’t need gas to get you from Point A to Point B.

 It was my first taste of what has become our most challenging task: shifting how utility bikes are perceived.
-Rather than seeing them as a path to personal freedom and good health for ourselves and our planet (not to mention an integral part of the smart, sustainable transportation networks of the future), most people see them as old tech, a child’s toy, or worse.
+Rather than seeing them as a path to personal freedom and good health for ourselves and our planet, most people see them as old tech, a child’s toy, or worse.